asunar/CarND-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Reflections

+The effects of of the algorithm components:

+P: As the proportional component increases the steering angle of the car gets larger and larger i.e. the car tries to get to the reference trajectory faster.
+However, as P increases it also increases the amount of overshoot and causing the car to go off the track with high P values.

+I: Since working with simulator, it was assumed that there was no steering bias to adjust to.
+Integral component was left at 0.

+D: Differential component is used to avoid overshooting while the car tries to get to the reference trajectory.
+D component counter steers a little, helping the car stay on the track while approaching the reference trajectory.
+Given a constant P, as D component increases beyond a certain point the car veers off the track at the curves.

+I have used manual tuning to choose the final hyperparameters.